Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

 - Need to build analytical test cases
     - Temperature field in 2D and 3D with a multi-directional gradient
     - Displacement fields in 2D and 3D with multi directional gradient
-- Calibration errors
+- TODO: Calibration errors
 - Field based errors:
-    - Positioning error
+    - DONE: Positioning error
-    - Spatial averaging error
+    - HALF DONE: Spatial averaging error
         - Set an integration area
         - Set a weighting function
-    - Temporal averaging error
+    - TODO: Temporal averaging error
         - Set an integration time
         - Set a weighting function